chef/chef-web-docs/content/resources/README.md

 This is a list of actions followed by Markdown or a shortcode that describes each action.

-The example below will display the `install` action followed by a markdown description and then `nothing` action followed by a shortcode.
+The example below will display the `install` action followed by a markdown description, and then `nothing` action followed by a shortcode.

 ```